“Mom, Dad … I need an allowance.”

 Know your expenses and how much you need (and, hey, don’t go overboard here).
 And have a plan for how you’re going to manage your money.
 Are you going to save some of it?
 Give some of it to a good cause?
 Put some toward a summer program?

 Tell your parents that an allowance will help you practice managing money in college (it should).
-Then get an online bank account and a spending app on your phone such as Mint to keep track of where that new allowance is going.
+Then get an online bank account and a spending app on your phone to keep track of where that new allowance is going.
 Remember, parents like ideas that teach responsibility.